 It’s all open source of course.
 Code uses GNU General Public License, version 2.
 Laser cut wood case uses Attribution-NonCommercial-ShareAlike 2.0 Generic (CC BY-NC-SA 2.0).

-This project was submitted to the Assistive Technology challenge, which has six criteria.
+This project was submitted to the Final Round of the 2017 Hackaday Prize, which has eight criteria.
 I paid attention to the criteria, and discussed some of them above.
 For more on the criteria performance, see the final project log.
 And for general information, see dqmusicbox.org.